 Trump attorneys ask for delay in his federal trial, citing 2024 election

-Lawyers for former President Donald Trump and longtime Trump aide Walt Nauta asked Judge Aileen Cannon late Monday night to delay setting a trial date for theirhis federal case in Florida.
+Lawyers for former President Donald Trump and longtime Trump aide Walt Nauta asked Judge Aileen Cannon late Monday night to delay setting a trial date for their federal case in Florida.

 In a court filing, Trump attorneys argued his trial should not take place as scheduled, and potentially not until after the 2024 presidential election.
 Trump and Nauta face federal charges related to their handling of sensitive government records after Trump left the White House.